-A stone’s throw from the outdoor adventure the island’s biggest town Bar Harbor is a gem on its own.
+A stone’s throw from the outdoor adventure, the island’s biggest town Bar Harbor is a gem on its own.
 The island town offers tasty restaurants, top lodging and that special New England seaside vibe.

-Thanks to Cape Hatteras National Seashore the long American island offers a flawless natural setting.
+Thanks to Cape Hatteras National Seashore, the long American island offers a flawless natural setting.
 Compared to other parts of the Outer Banks, Hatteras Island has remained undeveloped.

 Its seven sleepy towns, Rodanthe, Waves, Salvo, Avon, Buxton, Frisco and Hatteras, embrace the traditional seaside lifestyle.

-If you visit Hatteras Island a calm week you see no signs of it, but off the gorgeous shoreline you find the “Graveyard of the Atlantic”.
-Rough conditions have resulted in a high number of shipwrecks over the years.
+If you visit Hatteras Island a calm week, you see no signs of it.
+But off the gorgeous shoreline, you find the “Graveyard of the Atlantic” — rough conditions have resulted in a high number of shipwrecks over the years.

-But without dutiful lighthouses there would have been many more.
+But without dutiful lighthouses, there would have been many more.
 Lighthouse hopping is a popular activity on an Outer Banks vacation, and on Hatteras Island you find the tall Cape Hatteras Lighthouse.

-Related: Where to stay
+Related: Where to stay on Kauai.

-5. Hilton Head Island, SC – A favorite US island
+8. Hilton Head Island, SC

 Its 12 miles (19 km) of beaches lay a stunning foundation for a vacation.
 The white shoreline, where it’s as easy as ever to unwind, impresses even Florida natives.

-For more of a challenge the world-class golf courses and tennis facilities on the island call for your attention.
+For more of a challenge, the world-class golf courses and tennis facilities on the island call for your attention.
 Hilton Head Island is a true paradise for golf and tennis players of all levels.

 As you work your way across the island, a real treasure to check out is the Coastal Discovery Museum.
 There visitors learn about the Hilton Head Island beyond its modern-day facade.

-Do you like the idea of a US island that’s also a luxury resort?
+South Carolina // Do you like the idea of a US island that’s also a luxury resort?
 Welcome to Kiawah Island, located 25 miles (40 km) southwest of Charleston.

 The island is also famous for its glorious golf courses.
-Next to the Atlantic Ocean the setting couldn’t be more jaw-dropping.
+Next to the Atlantic Ocean, the setting couldn’t be more jaw-dropping.